Researchers say form of Ecstasy may heal combat trauma

 SHIFTING CONSCIOUSNESS

-Dr. Mithoefer, an assistant professor in the Medical University of South Carolina's department of Psychiatry and Behavioral Sciences, said he has long been interested in experiential techniques that help patients shift their consciousness to revisit their traumas.
+Dr. Mithoefer, an assistant professor in the Medical University of South Carolina's neuroscience department, said he has long been interested in experiential techniques that help patients shift their consciousness to revisit their traumas.

 He developed the protocol for MDMA-assisted therapy in 2001 and published the first completed study of its effect on patients with trauma in 2010.
 He found that after two months of treatment, more than 80 percent of the patients, including rape victims and a veteran, no longer qualified for a PTSD diagnosis.

-A follow-up review of those patients, published last month in the Journal of Psychopharmacology, showed at least 74 percent of them still had lasting benefits 3-1/2 years after treatment.
+A follow-up review of those patients, published last month in the Journal of Psychopharmacology, showed more than 80 percent of them still had lasting benefits 3-1/2 years after treatment.

 The Mithoefers currently are treating 24 veterans, firefighters, police officers or victims of military sexual trauma who have chronic PTSD that hasn't been helped by other kinds of treatment.
 This three-year study will be completed in 2014.